 Save money on your auto insurance

-While saving money at the pumps is something you can do every week, the following tips will ensure you have the tools needed to maximize your auto insurance savings, too.
+While saving money at the pumps is something you can do every week, the following tips will ensure you have the tools needed to maximize your auto insurance savings.

 1. Select a higher insurance deductible

-Policyholders could save about 5% by raising their deductibles from $500 to $1,000.
+Policyholders can save on their premiums by raising their deductibles from $500 to $1,000.
 But keep it affordable because this is how much you’ll have to cover should you need to submit a claim.

 2. Don’t pay for optional coverage if you do not need it